Counselling Brisbane | Time to change? Want to be Happy? See a Brisbane Counsellor and Take Control of Your Life

 Look on your potential counsellor’s website and google local page to make sure he or she has experiencing helping people fix problems similar to yours.
 If you relate better to women then get a female counsellor and if you feel more comfortable with older people them make sure you engage with a therapist who suits your needs.

 Best of all, have a phone conversation or at least an email exchange with the counsellor you are considering to get a feel for them and gage if they are the right fit for you.
-In my case I offer all potential clients a free 15 minute telephone consultation and always respond to email enquiries ion person.
 You are paying for a service so make sure you demand a professional and genuine service.

 Should I see a counsellor, a social worker or a Psychologist?